Tsakhiagiin Elbegdorj: First premiership (1998)

-1998–2004
+Post first premiership

-Elbegdorj served as the chairman of the Majority Group of the Parliament and the leader of the Democratic Union Coalition and a Member of Parliament respectively from 1996–2000.
+Elbegdorj served as the chairman of the Majority Group of the Parliament and the leader of the Democratic Union Coalition and a Member of Parliament respectively from 1996 to 2000.

 In 2000–2001, he studied at the University of Colorado Boulder's Economic Institute, and earned a diploma.
 Then he studied with a full scholarship of Harvard University at Harvard's John F. Kennedy School of Government and graduated with a Master of Public Administration (M.P.A.) in 2002.

 Then he worked as a consultant at the Millennium Development Goal Project, United Nations Headquarters in New York City and as a consultant at Radio Free Asia in Washington, D.C. in 2002–2003.
 Afterwards, he returned to Mongolia and made series of public speeches touring in Mongolian provinces inspiring the people and the youth sharing his new ideas and perspectives based on his knowledge from Harvard University and the United States in combination with Mongolian way of life in 2003–2004.
 His lectures played a significant role to make Democratic Party get majority seats in 2004 Mongolian Parliamentary elections.

-Second term as prime minister
+Second premiership (2004–2006)

 On 20 August 2004, Elbegdorj became the prime minister of Mongolia for the second time.
 This time, he headed a grand coalition government after the vote in the parliamentary elections had been evenly split between the two major political forces – Democratic Coalition and the Mongolian People's Revolutionary Party.